England Family Adventure | Booked by Jamie

 Roman Baths

 Pre-book tickets — this gets busy in August.
 Allow 2 hours.
-Extraordinary Roman history in the heart of the city.
+Extraordinary Roman history right in the city center.

 Midday